 Leaders carry out this process by applying their leadership knowledge and skills.
 This is called Process Leadership (Jago, 1982).
 However, we know that we have traits that can influence our actions.
 This is called Trait Leadership (Jago, 1982), in that it was once common to believe that leaders were born rather than made.
 These two leadership types are shown in the chart below (Northouse, 2007, p5):

-While leadership is learned, the skills and knowledge processed by the leader can be influenced by his or hers attributes or traits, such as beliefs, values, ethics, and character.
+While leadership is learned, a leader's skills and knowledge can be influenced by his or hers attributes or traits, such as beliefs, values, ethics, and character.
 Knowledge and skills contribute directly to the process of leadership, while the other attributes give the leader certain characteristics that make him or her unique.

 Skills, knowledge, and attributes make the Leader, which is one of the:

 There are four primary factors of leadership (U.S. Army, 1983):